 Why Do Photos Keep Duplicating on iPhone?

 There are several reasons why you find duplicate photos on your iPhone.
-Aside from knowing how to delete duplicates on your iPhone, you should also know why they appear in the first place, so you can minimize their occurrence in your library (and there are probably more reasons than you expect or know about).
+Aside from knowing how to delete duplicates on your iPhone, you should also know why they appear in the first place, so below we’ll go through the most common causes and, more importantly, what you can do to keep duplicates from piling up again.

 Reason 1: Accidental Manual Duplication